 a public-private initiative for the molecular diagnosis and gene therapy of rare genetic diseases (theranostics).

-At the lab, he led a research group with several graduate
+At the lab, he led a research group with several graduate fellows and postdocs.

 one computer scientist and a biologist), and several master students.